Blendify/blender-manual/blender_docs/manual/physics/rigid_body/constraints/types/piston.rst

 A piston permits translation along the X axis of the constraint object.
 It also allows rotation around the X axis of the constraint object.
-It's like a combination of the freedoms of a slider with the freedoms of a hinge (neither of which is very free alone).
+It is like a combination of the freedoms of a slider with the freedoms of a hinge (neither of which is very free alone).

 Limits